playcanvas/blog/_posts/2020-10-06-introducing-pcui-an-open-source-ui-framework-for-the-web.markdown

 - [Developer site](https://playcanvas.github.io/pcui/) - including Storybook support for browsing components
 - [NPM page](https://www.npmjs.com/package/@playcanvas/pcui) - released today as version 1.0.0

-PCUI works great with vanilla JS projects, Typescript projects and React-based projects.
+PCUI works great with vanilla JS projects, TypeScript projects and React-based projects.
 It's open source so we encourage you to get involved and help us advance PCUI.

 If you're building any kind of browser-based tool application - definitely check it out today and share your thoughts on the [forum](https://forum.playcanvas.com/t/introducing-pcui-an-open-source-ui-framework-for-the-web/15141)!